federicocarboni/eloquent-ffmpeg/README.md

 setFFprobePath(which.sync('ffprobe'));
 ```

+**GitHub Actions**

+To install FFmpeg on a GitHub Actions' runner use [FedericoCarboni/setup-ffmpeg](https://github.com/FedericoCarboni/setup-ffmpeg).

 ## Usage
 Since most of Eloquent FFmpeg's methods are asynchronous it is advised to use
-`async-await` to make your code more readable.
+`async-await` to improve readability.

 A simple example could use the following: